Stichoza/nbg-currency/README.md

 |-----------|---------|-------------------------------------------------------------------------------------------------------------------------------------------|
 | `$code`   |         | Currency code, not case-sensitive                                                                                                         |
 | `$date`   | `null`  | Date of currency rate: [Carbon](https://carbon.nesbot.com), [DateTime](https://www.php.net/manual/en/class.datetime.php), string or null. |

+> **Important**
+> The rate is always for a **single unit**.
+The original NBG JSON API returns rate for different amounts per currency.
+For example Japanese Yen (JPY) rate will be 1.9865 and quantity will be set to 100 (100 JPY is 1.9865 GEL).
+It is quite confusing during calculations so **this package always returns price per single unit**.
+So in this case JPY will be 0.019865 (1 JPY is 0.019865 GEL).

 **Examples:**